ducblog/goyllo.github.io/_posts/2015-10-24-jekyll-sitemap.markdown

 ## Generating Jekyll sitemap with the plugin ##

-Just open your, config file and add this gem, and save it..
+Just open your, config file and add this gem, and save it.

     gems:
       - jekyll-sitemap